 -

-Analytics Dashboards – Pull inventory, sales, and finance data into one view.
-Then you can spot trends and improve inventory planning software decisions.
+Analytics Dashboards – Pull sales, stock, and finance data into one view.
+Clear reports support better inventory planning software decisions.

 Common Mistakes to Avoid in Inventory Keeping